Opal Publishing History

-Opal Publishing has two magazine imprints under our company: Opal Writers’ and Opal Rising magazines.
+Opal Publishing has two magazine imprints under my company: Opal Writers’ and Opal Rising magazines.

 Magazine Design and Publishing

-We have over 10 years’ experience creating and publishing magazines and other circulations, ask us how we can help you create a magazine for yourself or your business.
+I have over 10 years’ experience creating and publishing magazines and other circulations, ask me how I can help you create a magazine for yourself or your business.

-We do not accept book manuscripts for publishing, however, we can direct you those who can.
+I do not accept book manuscripts for publishing, however, I can direct you to those who can.
 Opal Publishing has professional collaborations and relationships with professional book publishers and literary agents who can assist you.